 - 3/4 cup all purpose flour

-To assemble the buns: Transfer the dough to a lightly oiled work surface.
-Divide in half.
-(At this point, each dough half may be wrapped in plastic and frozen for up to 1 month.)
-Working with one half at a time, roll the dough into an 8x10-inch rectangle.
-Lightly brush the dough with milk, then sprinkle 3/4 cup of the crumb mixture over the dough.
+- Lightly brush the dough with milk, then sprinkle 3/4 cup of the crumb mixture over the dough.
 Take one of the long edges and fold it over the center like a letter (you will be folding the dough into thirds.)
 Brush the top of the folded edge with milk.
 Gently lift the other long edge and fold it over the first so that the edges align (again, as if you are folding a letter.)
 Press all four edges to seal.
-Repeat with second half of the dough and another 3/4 cup filling.
+Repeat with the second half of the dough and another 3/4 cup filling.

-Space the slices evenly in the prepared pan and sprinkle with remaining topping (much of the topping will fall into the pan.)
-Cover the pan with lightly greased plastic wrap, then place in a warm, draft free place to rise for 1 hour.
+- Space the slices evenly in the prepared pan and sprinkle with the remaining topping (much of the topping will fall into the pan.)
+Cover the pan with lightly greased plastic wrap, then place in a warm, draft-free place to rise for 1 hour.
 (The rolls will only puff slightly.)
-Place a rack in the center of the oven and preheat oven to 350 degrees F.
+Place a rack in the center of the oven and preheat the oven to 350 degrees F.

 - Bake buns until the crust and crumbs are golden and the crumbs in the bottom of the pan are bubbly, 25 to 30 minutes.
 Remove from oven and let cool in pan for 10 minutes.
 Gently lift the rolls from the pan and transfer to a rack to cool.
 Serve warm or at room temperature with any excess pan crumbs scraped out of the pan.